spawnmarvel/azure-automation-bicep-and-labs/az-automation-runbook-and-choices/README_runbook_linux_update.md

 https://learn.microsoft.com/en-us/azure/automation/automation-update-azure-modules

-### The Final Production Runbookfor all vms with tag Patching:Weekly and Azure Blob Storage logs
+### The Final Production Runbookfor all vms with tag Patching:Weekly and Azure Blob Storage logs TODO

+#### The script should be ok now, test it when you can

 Bash script to continue generating its own local log file on the VM with the same name (e.g., apt-maintenance-2026-01-31.log), but you want the PowerShell script to pick up that output and save it to your Storage Account with the new, searchable name (SERVERNAME_YYYY-MM-DD.log).